jruizgit/rules/README.md

 ## Image recognition and Waltzdb

-Waltzdb is a constraint propagation problem for image recognition: given a set of lines in a 2D space, the computer needs to interpret the 3D depth of the image.
+Waltzdb is a constraint propagation problem for image recognition: given a set of lines in a 2D space, the system needs to interpret the 3D depth of the image.
 The first part of the algorithm consists of identifying four types of junctions, then labeling the junctions following Huffman-Clowes notation.
 Pairs of adjacent junctions constraint each other’s edge labeling.
 So, after choosing the labeling for an initial junction, the second part of the algorithm iterates through the graph, propagating the labeling constraints by removing inconsistent labels.

 In this case too, the benchmark flow structure is defined using a statechart to improve code readability.
 The benchmark requirements are not altered.
 Execution time is around 3 seconds for 4 the case of 4 regions and around 20 for the case of 50.
 More details documented in this [blog post](http://jruizblog.com/2015/07/20/miss-manners-and-waltzdb/).